Starting in the screen industry

 Costume plays a vital role in shaping the narrative of any film or TV show.
 It conveys essential details about a character’s persona, societal status, and the era portrayed in the story.
 Within a production, the costume department takes charge of designing, crafting, sourcing, and providing all attire for actors and extras.
 Every element, from shoes to jewellery, headpieces to undergarments, is meticulously considered and either purchased, hired or tailor-made, especially in the context of historical pieces.

-Understanding the Operations of the Costume Department
+Understanding the operations of the Costume Department:

 The costume designer leads the costume department and is responsible for designing the look of all characters, including extras.
 The costume designer and costume supervisor start before other members of the department so they can research the production requirements, generate script breakdowns and begin the budget process.